 ICH (International Conference on Harmonisation of Technical Requirements for the Registration of Pharmaceuticals for Human use) specs are ±2⁰C, ± 5% RH and ±3⁰C for the set point of 5⁰C.
 This is much broader than the performance of most manufacturer’s chambers, Weiss stability chambers are orders of magnitude better than ICH.
 The manufacturer’s specs. apply to empty chambers and although our chambers also achieve these specs., when loaded correctly Customers often qualify their new chambers empty and then loaded.
 Older chambers would usually be qualified while in use with samples inside them.
 ICH specs. may be used as acceptance criteria in that case.

-For more information on Stability Testing see our blog ‘Stability Testing – An Overview’ here.
+For more information on Stability Testing see our blogs ‘What is Qualification in the Pharmaceutical Industry’ and ‘Stability Testing – An Overview’.

 If you would like to know how stability chambers work, please don’t hesitate to contact us, we would be happy to share our knowledge on this subject with you.